rudy880719/apache_solr-Backdrop-Port/README.txt

-Apache Lucene 3.1, 3.2 or 3.3, have a possible index corruption bug on server crash or power loss (LUCENE-3418) and have bugs that interfere with the Drupal admin reports.
+Apache Lucene 3.1, 3.2 or 3.3, have a possible index corruption bug on server crash or power loss (LUCENE-3418) and have bugs that interfere with the Backdrop admin reports.
 Solr 3.4 has a problem with SortMissingLast so Solr 3.5.0 or later is strongly preferred.

-Unpack the Solr tarball somewhere not visible to the web (not in your webserver docroot and not inside of your Drupal directory).
+Unpack the Solr tarball somewhere not visible to the web (not in your webserver docroot and not inside of your Backdrop directory).

 The Solr download comes with an example application that you can use for testing, development, and even for smaller production sites.
 This application is found at apache-solr-1.4.1/example.

-You must use 3 Solr configuration files that come with the Drupal module or the integration will not work correctly.
+You must use 3 Solr configuration files that come with the Backdrop module or the integration will not work correctly.

 For Solr 1.4 use the ones found in: